 I spent a total of five nights in Namche Bazaar, two on the way up to the Three Passes Trek, and three on the way down.
 Based on my experiences, here are the top things to do in Namche Bazaar!

 First, where in the world IS Namche Bazaar?

-Namche Bazaar lies at an elevation of 3440m, in the Sagarmatha (or Everest) Region in the Himalayas of Nepal, en route to Everest Base Camp and Mt.
-Everest herself.
+Namche Bazaar is located in the Sagarmatha (or Everest) Region in the Himalayas of Nepal.
+Namche is en route to Everest Base Camp and Everest itself.